 Process Service : What is Process Service and should I hire someone to serve my legal documents?

-• Must be 18 years or older and not a party to the action
+• Process Servers must be at least 18 years of age and not parties to the action.

-• Summons/Complaint must be served within 6 months of filing
+• Summonses or Complaints must be served within six months of filing.

-• Person executing process need not have original document when serving
+• The person executing the process does not need to have the original document when serving.

-• Service may be accomplished by direct service to the individual or to a person over the age of 18 residing with the individual
+• Service may be accomplished by direct service to the individual or a person over the age of 18 residing with the individual.

 • Serving process to a corporation may be accomplished by delivering a copy to the authorized agent of the corporation.

-• Proof of service shall be files with the court of jurisdiction and must include the name of the Process Server, manner of service, and the date and place of service.
+• Proof of service must be filed with the court of jurisdiction and must include the name of the Process Server, manner of service, and the date and place of service.

-For a full description of the Process Server procedures in Idaho see the Idaho code of Civil Procedure https://www.serve-now.com/resources/process-serving-laws/idaho.
+For a comprehensive description of the Process Server procedures in Idaho, please refer to the Idaho Code of Civil Procedure: https://www.serve-now.com/resources/process-serving-laws/idaho.

-So you may be asking yourself should I hire a Process Server to serve my legal documents?
-The quick, but not so clear answer, is maybe.
-If you have legal documents to serve to someone that is cooperate, easy to locate, and is not avoiding service, then you may be able to have a willing friend do it for you.
-Then you will have to follow proper court procedures to file the proof of service.
-This can save you time and money if all goes well.
+The decision to hire a Process Server to serve your legal documents depends on various factors.
+If the individual you are serving is cooperative, easily located, and not evading service, you may consider having a willing friend assist you.
+In such cases, you will need to follow the proper court procedures to file the proof of service, which can save you time and money if all goes smoothly.

-My best recommendation to a client is to hire a professional Process Server, if there is any doubt that the person will be uncooperative, difficult to locate, or potentially confrontational.
+My most recommended course of action for a client is to hire a professional Process Server, particularly if there is any uncertainty regarding the individual’s cooperation, location, or potential for confrontation.

 SKIP TRACING – How difficult is it to find someone?